 From time to time, we expect that we will make public statements regarding the expected timing of certain milestones and key events, such as the commencement and completion of preclinical and IND-enabling studies in our internal drug discovery programs as well as the commencement and completion of our ongoing and planned clinical trials.
 The actual timing of these events can vary dramatically due to a number of factors such as delays or failures in our or any future collaborators' drug discovery and development programs, the amount of time, effort and resources committed by us and any future collaborators, and the numerous uncertainties inherent in the development of drugs.
 As a result, there can be no assurance that we or any current or future collaborators' programs will advance or be completed in the time frames we or they announce or expect.
-If we or any collaborators fail to achieve one or more of these milestones or other key events as planned, including the milestones in our agreement with BI, such as the \$10.0 million milestone payment regarding SZN-413, our business could be materially adversely affected and the price of common stock could decline.
+If we or any collaborators fail to achieve one or more of these milestones or other key events as planned, including the milestones in our agreement with BI, our business could be materially adversely affected and the price of common stock could decline.

-Clinical trials are expensive, time-consuming and difficult to design and implement.
+Clinical trials are expensive, time-consuming and difficult to design and implement, which may cause delays in our development timelines, increase costs, and limit our ability to timely complete our trials.